This post may contain affiliate links, from which we earn an income.

 Strasbourg, France

 Strasbourg, on the France-Germany border, is easily reachable by car in a day from Calais.
-This gorgeous medieval city is made up of charming half-timbered houses, imposing churches, and pretty canals, and has an eclectic French meets German culture.
+This gorgeous medieval French city is made up of charming half-timbered houses, imposing churches, and pretty canals, and has an eclectic French meets German culture.

-Yes, Christmas markets do exist outside Germany and Strasbourg’s has been going for centuries!
+Yes, Christmas markets do exist outside Germany, and Strasbourg’s has been going for centuries!
 This Christmas market is becoming more popular by the year and offers all the usual hand-crafted gifts and lots of delicious French goodies to eat.

 RELATED POST: France Road Trip – 13 Amazing Itineraries